AbhayaShankar/portfolio/blogPosts/stripe-payment-integration.md

 Now once you have successfully created an account, move into **Developers** tab and look for two things mainly -
 - Publishable Key
 - Secret Key
+> **Publishable Key** is used in Stripe's client-side code to identify your Stripe account and create secure payment tokens.
+It is used for handling payment information securely in the browser without exposing sensitive data.

+> **Secret Key** is private key used in Stripe's server-side code to authenticate and interact with the Stripe API on your behalf.
+It must be kept confidential and never shared or exposed to the client side to maintain security.

 ![Secret Keys](/blogs/stripe-payment-integration/secretKeys.png)